gmantaos/Quermine/README.md

 ### // TODO

-- Support "ON DUPLICATE KEY UPDATE"
+- [ ] Support "ON DUPLICATE KEY UPDATE"
+- [ ] Support for indexes on table schemas